Colin Maclaurin

-Colin Maclaurin, (/məˈklɔːrən/; Cailean MacLabhruinn; February 1698 – 14 June 1746) was a Scottish mathematician who made important contributions to geometry and algebra.
+Colin Maclaurin (/məˈklɔːrən/; Cailean MacLabhruinn; February 1698 – 14 June 1746) was a Scottish mathematician who made important contributions to geometry and algebra.
 He is also known for being a child prodigy and holding the record for being the youngest professor.
 The Maclaurin series, a special case of the Taylor series, is named after him.

 Owing to changes in orthography since that time (his name was originally rendered as M'Laurine), his surname is alternatively written MacLaurin.

 Early life

-Maclaurin was born in Kilmodan, Argyll.
-His father, John Maclaurin, minister of Glendaruel, died when Maclaurin was in infancy, and his mother died before he reached nine years of age.
-He was then educated under the care of his uncle, Daniel Maclaurin, minister of Kilfinan.
+Maclaurin was born in Kilmodan, Scotland and was the youngest of three sons.
+His father, John Maclaurin, a minister, died when Maclaurin was in infancy, and his mother died when he was nine years of age.
+He was then raised by his uncle, Daniel MacLaurin.

 Academic career

 At eleven, Maclaurin, a child prodigy at the time, entered the University of Glasgow.
 He graduated Master of Arts three years later by defending a thesis on the Power of Gravity, and remained at Glasgow to study divinity until he was 19, when he was elected professor of mathematics in a ten-day competition at Marischal College and University in Aberdeen.
-This record as the world's youngest professor endured until March 2008, when the record was officially given to Alia Sabur.
+This record as the world's youngest professor endured until February 2008, when Alia Sabur was appointed as a professor in South Korea for one year.

 In the vacations of 1719 and 1721, Maclaurin went to London, where he became acquainted with Isaac Newton, Benjamin Hoadly, Samuel Clarke, Martin Folkes, and other philosophers.
 He was admitted as a member of the Royal Society.

-In 1722, having provided a locum for his class at Aberdeen, he travelled on the Continent as tutor to George Hume, the son of Alexander Hume, 2nd Earl of Marchmont.
+In 1722, having provided a temporary replacement teacher for his class at Aberdeen, he travelled on the Continent as tutor to George Hume, the son of Alexander Hume, 2nd Earl of Marchmont.
 During their time in Lorraine, he wrote his essay on the percussion of bodies (Demonstration des loix du choc des corps), which gained the prize of the Royal Academy of Sciences in 1724.
 Upon the death of his pupil at Montpellier, Maclaurin returned to Aberdeen.

 In 1725, Maclaurin was appointed deputy to the mathematical professor at the University of Edinburgh, James Gregory (brother of David Gregory and nephew of the esteemed James Gregory), upon the recommendation of Isaac Newton.
 On 3 November of that year Maclaurin succeeded Gregory, and went on to raise the character of that university as a school of science.
 Newton was so impressed with Maclaurin that he had offered to pay his salary himself.